tim-harding/autograder/README.md

 `autograder`

 If needed, you may specify the `autograding.json` file location with the `--config` flag.
+Autograder expects to be run under Ubuntu or some platform with `bash`.